Plant-based change.

 While policies and systems move slowly, communities are already feeling the impact.
 They need practical, local ways to respond.

-How a Chapter takes shape
+How local action takes shape

-1. Start Small
+1. Start with a Small action

-3. Adapt Locally
+3. Adapt to local context

-How we support chapters
+How PlantChapters provides support

 Lightweight Structure